Canadian Pain Task Force Online Consultation

 • I am not defined by my pain

-by Crojea, about 4 years ago
+by Crojea, over 4 years ago

 I have, from birth, had headaches and body pain every single day.
 I have been told by doctors that my pain tolerance is very high.
 What others classify as a 9, I count as a 4-5.
 I rarely take any pain medication.
 I do not want to be addicted and my body does not tolerate medicine well.